How what is good about breastfeeding is made bad (Part 1)

 2. Breastmilk varies from woman to woman, from the beginning of the feeding to the end of the feeding, from morning until night, according to what the mother might have eaten, from early in lactation (colostrum), to later in lactation.
 In other words, the milk changes according to the needs of the child.
 Because of this, some people begin to have some strange ideas.

-This variation in breastmilk is good, not bad.
+This variation in the composition of breastmilk is good, not bad.
 It means that breastmilk changes in response to the needs of the growing baby and his individual needs.
 But how have we turned this into something bad?

 Breastmilk from a mother breastfeeding a baby of a certain age is not appropriate for a baby of another agea